The Last Dance (miniseries): Critical response

-Chicago Sun-Times's Richard Roeper gave the series three and a half stars out of four, writing that "while some might question whether even one of the great team sports dynasties of all time merits such a lengthy treatment, if anything each episode left me wanting more.
+The Chicago Sun-Times's Richard Roeper gave the series three and a half stars out of four, writing that "while some might question whether even one of the great team sports dynasties of all time merits such a lengthy treatment, if anything each episode left me wanting more.
 Not only were the Bulls a team for the ages, they also gave us a sports soap opera for the ages."
 Daniel Fienberg of The Hollywood Reporter gave the series a positive review, writing that "it's a tremendously engaging, ridiculously fun assemblage of spectacular basketball footage and reasonably introspective interviews with almost everybody you'd hope to hear from on the subject."
 Writing for The New York Times, Wesley Morris wrote that "Hehir has this trick where any time someone says something debatable or controversial or simply worthy of running by [Michael] Jordan, he hands him an iPad and makes him watch what was said.
 And every time Hehir does it, Jordan turns the reaction into gold.
 He's an incredulous Zeus in these moments, lightning bolts falling from his toga as he laughs, zapping lesser gods."

 Conversely, filmmaker Ken Burns criticized Michael Jordan's involvement in the production of the series, saying that "if you are there influencing the very fact of it getting made, it means that certain aspects that you don't necessarily want in aren't going to be in [...] and that's not the way you do good journalism."
 Specifically, Burns pointed to Jordan's production company, Jump 23, being listed as a partner in the series.
 Hehir would respond to such speculations stating "I ran into zero stop signs in the editorial process.
 Michael was involved, but in a distant satellite-level while making it.
 He never came close to the editing room and only received cuts as they were about to go on air.
 I think Michael is above the fray when it comes to what he wants in and out.”

-Response from the basketball community
+Criticism by former teammates

+The Last Dance drew positive reactions from active NBA players, impressed by Jordan's accomplishments, and thankful for the series providing much-needed entertainment in the initial quarantine period of the COVID-19 pandemic.
+However, the other Chicago Bulls players on the Last Dance team who personally experienced all of the events that took place in the docu-series publicly disagreed with much of the docu-series' version of events, and placed the blame on Jordan for molding questionable narratives.

-While the series drew positive reactions from many current NBA players, several players featured in the documentary were critical of how they were portrayed.
-Scottie Pippen was reportedly "wounded and disappointed" by his characterization, though he did not make any public remarks during the documentary's airing.
-Pippen later denied any rift between himself and Jordan over the documentary, however, he told Jordan he was not pleased with the docuseries and considered it to be "about Michael trying to uplift himself and to be glorified".
-Jordan accepted Pippen's opinion, saying "hey, you’re right".
+Scottie Pippen was reportedly "wounded and disappointed" by his portrayal in the series, although he did not make any public remarks during the documentary's airing.
+Pippen later denied any rift between himself and Jordan over the documentary; however, he told Jordan he was not pleased with the docuseries and considered it to be "about Michael trying to uplift himself”.